 1. The name of your LLC must not be too similar to the name of another business entity already registered with the state of South Carolina.
-You can verify name availability by doing a South Carolina LLC name search with the South Carolina Secretary of State to be sure the LLC name is available.
+You can do a South Carolina LLC name search by entering a name in the field.

 2. The name of the LLC must include one of the following entity identifiers at the end of the business name: